James Franklin (quarterback)

 James Franklin (born July 23, 1991) is an American former professional football quarterback.
 He played college football at Missouri.
 He was the Tigers' starting quarterback from 2011 to 2013.
 He was a member of the Detroit Lions, Edmonton Eskimos, Toronto Argonauts, and Saskatchewan Roughriders.

-Early years
+Early life

 Franklin attended Lake Dallas High School in Corinth, Texas.

 He was rated the #4 Dual-Threat Quarterback in the country by Rivals.com.